-- Someone takes more than their doctor prescribed
+- Takes more than their doctor prescribed

-- Someone takes the drug recreationally
+- Takes the drug recreationally

 An overdose can also occur when someone mixes Adderall with other substances, including other prescription medications and illicit drugs.
 This is especially true for alcohol.
 Some people take Adderall when they plan to drink because the drug can help mask the effects of alcohol, preventing them from feeling too drunk.
 This can lead to alcohol poisoning.

 Mixing Adderall and marijuana can also have serious consequences, especially if someone already has a heart condition.
-The combination of the two drugs increases the risk of irregular heartbeat, rapid heartbeat, and heart attack.
+The combination of the two drugs increases the risk of irregular heartbeat, rapid heartbeat and heart attack.